-Paramedics, who are subject to perhaps one of the most trying work environments, are the first to dare to openly voice their growing problems in public.
+Paramedics, who are subject to perhaps one of the most trying work environments including constant trainings to assist like the Baltimore CPR Classes, are the first to dare to openly voice their growing problems in public.
 The authorities in Minsk immediately promised them raises to mitigate the protests, but whether it will cause any systemic change remains, as yet, unclear.

 Healthcare among Outsiders

 In recent years, the Belarusian government has allocated less than 5% of its GDP to healthcare, lagging slightly behind both Russia (who spends over 6%) and Ukraine (with over 7%).
 In most EU countries such allocations vary from a range between 7 to 11%.
 Healthcare in Belarus remains mostly state-financed, and private providers healthcare account for only 5% of the sector.